 Primary Care Physicians (PCP)

-What Is a Primary Care Physician and Why Are They So Important?
+What Is a Primary Care Physician (PCP)?
+Let’s Explore Why They Are So Important

 Consumer behavior has shifted towards care fragmentation and avoidance as a result of inconvenience and expense.
 As health insurance grows more expensive, patients need an option that redefines the delivery of their healthcare and exceeds their expectations.